DylanCope/Evolving-Protozoa/README.md

 will allow you to control the simulation time, i.e. the amount of time that the simulation is stepped with each update.
 However, this can change the behaviour of the simulation, so be careful.

+**Saving a Loading Simulations.**

+The simulation will automatically save the current state of the simulation to a folder in the `saves` directory.
+The name of the folder is randomly generated, and the folder contains backups of the simulation at various points, a history of genomes, and a history of statistics.
+To reload a simulation, you will need to edit the code in the `Application` class.
+Simply add an argument to the construction of the `Simulation` object with the name of the directory in the saves folder that you want to load.